Eddie Van Halen’s Son Wolfgang Says His Dad Would Be ‘Pissed’ If He Tried To Relive His Past With VH Covers

 When one commenter asked Wolf to reconsider his decision and noted that there is nothing wrong with “honoring” Eddie the way Dweezil Zappa and Ziggy Marley have done with their dads, Wolf delivered an epic retort.

-‘There’s many more ways to honor my father than just playing ‘Panama,'” he tweeted.
+“There’s many more ways to honor my father than just playing ‘Panama,'” he tweeted.

-Wolf elaborated in a follow-up post.
+Wolf elaborated in a follow-up Twitter post.

 “By being my own musician, I honor my father much more than just playing a f*ckin’ VH song.
 I get that y’all wanna hear VH songs.
 Head on over to Spotify, because I’m not a jukebox.”